VarjoDesigns/VarjoDesigns/README.md

 ## Varjo Designs

-I'm a junior web developer from Finland, currently working at Sohova.
+I'm a web developer from Finland, currently working at Sohova.
 I intend to combine development skills with visual intuition learnt from my graphic design hobby.

 ### Frontend development